 Here are some ways to support your healthy gut and to relieve allergies in the long run:

-- Reduce consumtion of sugar and processed foods
+- Reduce consumption of sugar and processed foods

-- Regular intake (ideally with every meal, especially if your allergies are bad and chronic) of bitter greens, and bitter roots.
-They act as “prebiotics,” making for a strong digestive response, and a decreased sweet craving.
+- Regular intake of bitter greens and bitter roots (ideally with every meal, especially if your allergies are bad and chronic).
+They act as “prebiotics,” making for a strong digestive response and a decreased sweet craving.

 - Reishi mushrooms!

-- Probiotics, which can come in many forms: soil, fermented foods, and beverages as supplement
+- Probiotics, which can come in many forms: soil, fermented foods, beverages, and supplements

 - Vitamin D

 Reishi, Ganoderma lucidum, is another magical, mystical mushroom.

 Its medicine offers us immune support, clarity and calm to our spirit.
 It also provides Qi tonification, and is an antihistamine.

 Ganoderma lucidum.
 Just look at the name “LUCID”—it’s the clarity mushroom!
 It wasn’t named after the person that found it, but for its properties.
 It is considered to have the ability to bring clear qi to the head, which may be in a fog from the body’s inability to raise clear qi.